Are You Looking For Stats, Maps & Information?

 University Alumni Interviews

 While I lived abroad I was surprised to see in my inbox an alumni networking event being held in South Korea by California State University Northridge.
-Before I received the message I never thought to research if there were other alumnus living in South Korea.
+Before I received the message I never thought to research if there were other alumni living in South Korea.
 A great resource that I have used to find past alumni is on Linkedin.

 Google Books & Google Scholar